alex-esc/notes/notebooks/p-gen-pro-teo.md

+{% for item in collection reversed %}
-{% for post in reversed site.tags.Psicologia general %}
+{% for post in site.tags.Psicologia general %}

 <div>